 It is important to keep in mind that the STC rating of a material may not affect the reverberation or sound reflections within an area.
 Using an acoustic baffle system in addition to your noise barrier curtains will help to control all aspects of your sound source.

 Our noise control curtain panels can drastically reduce the harmful transmission from your sound source to create a more comfortable environment for your personnel.
-As a cost-efficient solution for your sound reduction needs, our sound barrier curtains and sound-reducing dividers can also help your facility meet OSHA standards.
+As a cost-efficient solution for your sound reduction needs, our sound barrier wall panels, curtains, and sound-reducing dividers can also help your facility meet OSHA standards.

 Our technical specialists have the expertise to help you with your current or upcoming project.
 Give us a call today for assistance!